A common dilemma for car owners is the nearing expiry date; the predicament of renewing your car or letting the LTA deregister it.

 You might pay a higher interest rate for a personal loan, but this is understandable given the lack of collateral.

-You can apply for a personal loan for your car with an income as low as $1,500, and above as this is much better due to lack of restrictions.
+You can apply for a personal loan in Singapore for your car with an income as low as $1,500, and above as this is much better due to lack of restrictions.

 However, an in-house car loan may be much better if banks and credit institutions are likely to reject your credit score.